magento/magento2-jp/README.md

 Initial implementation of modules listed here provided by [Veriteworks Inc.](https://veriteworks.co.jp/)

-Any Magento Community member are welcome to join to the project.
+Any Magento Community member are welcome to join the project.

 **Goal:** Adopt Magento 2 to Japanese market